 We choose to go to the moon, not because it is easy, but because it is profitable…

-With Elon Musk’s SpaceX planning its first commercial launch of the Falcon Heavy Megarocket early next month (as well as Jeff Bezo’s Blue Origin and Richard Branson’s Virgin Galactic trailing not so far behind), the billionaire space race seems to have solidified itself as the future of space travel.
+As Elon Musk’s has just completed SpaceX first commercial launch and Jeff Bezo’s Blue Origin and Richard Branson’s Virgin Galactic trailing not so far behind, the billionaire space race seems to have solidified itself as the future of space travel.
 The incredible strides that these companies have made in recent years has created a world where it is more than likely that the first rockets to reach Mars will be decorated in corporate bumper stickers.

 But how did this happen?
 How did an industry that was once so symbolically tied to the effectiveness and greatness of the government that it represented become the domain of high-flying billionaires with lofty ambitions?